AayushPaul/PopuLert-AI-Chat-Advisor/README.md

     Code:
-        The main implementation of PopuLert, written in Java and React JS Unit tests for ensuring code quality and reliability.
+        The main implementation of PopuLert, written in Java and React JS Implementation of the Reporting System
+        Implementation of the Reward System
+        Implementation of an AI Chatbot
+        Unit tests for ensuring code quality and reliability.

     UML Diagram: